Anya-org/OPSource/anya-core/docs/TOKENOMICS_SYSTEM.md

 1. Deploy all contracts in Clarinet.toml
 2. Initialize the governance token
 3. Initialize the DAO with the token address
-4. Initialize the Bitcoin issuance contract with start block and token address
+4. Initialize the Bitcoin issuance contract with start block, token, DAO, and DEX addresses
-5. Initialize the DEX adapter with DAO and token addresses
+5. Set the team member allocations using the `set-team-allocations` function
 6. Configure the DAO as an administrator of the issuance and DEX contracts

 ## Tokenomics Parameters